matteo-luraghi/linutils/README.md

-# 🔧 Linutils [WORK IN PROGRESS]
+# 🐧 Linutils

-Welcome to Linutils, a Rust-based application that streamlines the setup of a new Linux installation.
-Whether you're running Ubuntu or Fedora, this tool helps you quickly and effortlessly configure your system by installing your favorite software and setting up your environment just the way you like it.
+Welcome to Linutils, your go-to Rust-based tool for making Linux installation a breeze.

+Everything’s pre-configured to my taste, but you can easily customize it to match your own preferences!
 ## 🚀 Features

-- Multi-Distro Support: Works seamlessly with both Ubuntu and Fedora.
+- Multi-Distro Support: Works with both Ubuntu and Fedora.
 - Automated Software Installation:
-  - Essential tools like Docker, Go, Python, Java.
+  - Essential tools like docker, go, python, java.
-  - Productivity apps like Discord.
+  - Productivity apps like discord.
-  - Development tools like Neovim and Alacritty.
+  - Development tools like neovim and lazygit.
 - Environment Setup:
-  - Configure your workspace with Hyprland and Alacritty.
+  - Configure your workspace with hyprland and alacritty.
   - Custom environment variables and aliases.
-- Easy Customization: Modify the configuration file to add or remove packages and settings as needed.
+- Customization: Modify the configuration file and the bash scripts to add or remove packages and settings as needed.
 - Blazingly fast: Built with Rust for performance and reliability.

 ## ⚙️ Installation